 For the past five years, Webster has been the PRSSA academic adviser.
 During that time, Radford University PRSSA has been very active in community events, such as Relay for Life and Earth Day.
 Lisa is currently the secretary for the Educators Academy.

-Jeanette Drake, Ph.D., APR, Fellow PRSA, chair and associate professor of communication, University of Findlay
+Jeanette Drake, Ph.D., APR, Fellow PRSA, associate professor, University of Findlay

 Drake founded and advises the PRSSA Chapter at the University of Findlay.
 Previously, she managed strategic communications in the corporate, nonprofit and higher education sectors.
 She continues to counsel nonprofits, and studies the effects of framing on public policy.